 That is not to say that surveys cannot be useful, or don’t have a place.
 Simply put, they are very easy to implement, and consistent surveys allow the tracking of trends in user opinions.
 Additionally, measurement by proxy is far from perfect.
 Other factors in your system can seep into your measurement and taint the values.
 For example, the number of repeat sales may be artificially increased by having a product with a short lifespan.
 Naturally, the short lifespan is bad for customer satisfaction, but the proxy would insist otherwise.

-In conclusion, as a Six Sigma expert, you should look to be quantitative in your assessment of systems.
+As a Six Sigma expert, you should look to be quantitative in your assessment of systems.
 Human metrics are no exception to this rule.
 You cannot abandon the Six Sigma philosophy just because “Everyone is different.”
 Instead, look to measure how they are different.